Dydipanshu/get-images-lorem-picsum/README.md

 4. The images are then displayed on the page using the `map` method, with each image's URL being set as the source for an `<img>` element.

+## Live Preview

+You can check out a live preview of this app [here](https://lorem-piscum.netlify.app/).

+## Video Tutorial

+This project was developed with the help of the following video tutorial: [YouTube Video](https://www.youtube.com/watch?v=2LsOyOaobrc&t=704s).

 ## Usage

 1. Clone this repository to your local machine.